WillPower722/roco222/roco222/Journal.md

 ### **ROS**

 Unfortunately we could not implement ROS into our build due to time constrains and difficulty with using ROS in general.
 My lab partner was more in charge of getting ROS working while I focused more on completing the design and build so I'm uncertain exactly what the issues were but at least we managed to get a robot designed, built and moving!

+### **Improvements**

+Honestly speaking, with the number of issues we faced with this robot it would probably be worth re-designing the whole thing, however, a few thing to make this robot better would include:
+* A heavier base would help to keep the robot stable and not move about as much.
+* The pegs for the joints would need to be a bit smaller so they can rotate with ease.
+* Remove as much friction from the joints as possible as well.
+* Make the claw larger so it can grab more objects.
+* Measure everything with more accurate measuring devises and also account for the fact that the 3D printer won't always print a perfect copy of the design.
+* Ensure that the arm cannot rotate around the screw by implementing a more sturdy fixation to the servo (Like glue or more screws).

+## **END OF JOURNAL**